Repository Explorer

 For a video tutorial see further down this page

-The standard governance workflows can be found in the “models-folder”:
+The standard governance workflows can be imported from the “models-folder” in your installation:

 • The collaboration flows (including Change Management) are located under Collaboration: